| |

 dry.

-Rooitea can be served in many different ways.
-It can
+can be served in many different ways.
+It can be drunk

-be drunk with nothing added, or with some milk, honey,
+with nothing added, or with some milk, honey, lemon or

-lemon or sugar.
-It can also be served both hot and cold
+sugar.
+It can also be served both hot and cold and mixed

-and mixed with fruit juice.
-Drinking Rooitea in the nighttime
+with fruit juice.
+Drinking Rooitea in the nighttime aides

-Rooitea would definitely be one of the first choices
+would definitely be one of the first choices of tea for

 but it also provides calcium, iron, zinc, potassium, magnesium,